This roasted monkfish with coconut pumpkin puree is a great, light fall recipe. Buttery monkfish pairs so well with this coconut pumpkin puree.

 Making this roasted monkfish recipe is simple.

-First, start by making the coconut-pumpkin puree.
+First, start by making the coconut pumpkin puree.
 Sauté onions and then garlic until softened.
 Next, add a can of pure pumpkin puree or 2 cups fresh pumpkin puree* and cook for about 10-15 minutes.
-Add a can of coconut milk and season with white pepper and simmer an additional 15-20 minutes, stirring often.
+Add a can of coconut milk, season with white pepper, and simmer for an additional 15-20 minutes, stirring often.
 Use an immersion blender to fully blend the onions into the pumpkin and keep warm.

 After that, make the monkfish!
 After you thoroughly pat the fish dry, pour melted butter on top.
 Roast on parchment paper or foil for 15-20 minutes.
 Broil for 3 minutes.

 I garnish my dish with crispy onions, mustard oil, and chili oil.
 You can make your own crispy onions or buy a container!
-I love the crispy shallots that are in the Asian section of the grocery store!
+I love crispy shallots, but French’s crispy onions are perfect too.!
 You could also add minced scallions or quickly sautéed spinach on top of the puree to get your greens in!

 Looking for more pescatarian recipes?
 Check my archives!